burmese-girl/burmese-girl/README.md

 - 👋 Hi, I’m Senior Python Developer living in UAE from Myanmar.
-- 👀 I’m interested in AI
+- 👀 I’m interested in AI including machine learning and deep learning
 - 🌱 I’m currently learning new technologies and new mobile applications
 - 💞️ I’m looking to collaborate on financial projects and data science
 - 📫 How to reach me - devstella80@gmail.com